-Brandt Snedeker could be playing in the final pairing Sunday at Copperhead Course.
+Brandt Snedeker will be playing in the final pairing Sunday on the Copperhead course.

 It’s a far cry from where the 45-year-old Snedeker has been spending his weekends in 2026.

-After being cut at four consecutive events to start his season, Snedeker is in position to win the Valspar Championship.
+After missing the cut in four consecutive events to start his season, Snedeker is in position to win the Valspar Championship.

-A 6-under 71 on Thursday propelled him early with an expectation he’d fade but that wound up just being a preview of what was to come for the Tour veteran and 2026 Presidents Cup captain at Innisbrook.
+A 6-under 65 on Thursday propelled him early.
+There might have been an expectation he’d fade, but that wound up just being a preview of what was to come for this year’s U.S. Presidents Cup captain.

-Snedeker met that strong opening round with a bogey-free 4-under 67 in the third round on Saturday.
+Snedeker met that strong opening round with a 72 on Friday and a bogey-free 4-under 67 in Saturday’s third round.

-The nine-time Tour winner finished the 18th hole on Saturday with the low round of the day, and one hole off leaders Sungjae Im and David Lipsky who remain on the course.
+The nine-time Tour winner finished the 18th hole on Saturday with the low round of the day, and sits two strokes off of leader Sungjae Im.

 Brandt Snedeker turns in a bogey-free 67 and is firmly in contention heading into Sunday 👏